-Each of our Top 3 is freemium software, that is, a basic version of a program that is offered free of charge in the hope that users will be enticed to purchase subscriptions to unlock additional features.
-Set against "full" versions, freemium software often lacks certain features and almost always doesn't include extras, all of which we've taken into consideration during our review.
+Each of our Top 8 is freemium software.
+This means that it's a basic, free version of a program offered in the hope that users will be enticed to purchase full subscriptions to unlock additional features.
+Freemium software often lacks certain features that the full version has, and we've taken this into consideration below.

-Avast Antivirus received good scores from the test labs, making a positive impression in terms of both security and performance, the two areas where an antivirus program should do well.
-Its wide variety of features delighted us, even though many of these are limited or inaccessible in the free version.
-In terms of basic security features, the program offers free real-time and ransomware protection but lacks Internet, email, or webcam protection for all but premium users.
+Avast Antivirus* received good testing lab scores and made a positive impression in terms of both security and performance, the two areas that matter most for antivirus programs.
+Its wide variety of features delighted us, even though many are limited or unavailable in its free version.
+In terms of security standards, the program offers free real-time and ransomware protection - only premium subscribers get web, email, or webcam protection.

-The free version of Avast also comes with a password manager, however, all other extras, from a firewall to a file shredder, are limited to paying customers.
-The software's mobile app is also free and allows you to GPS locate your devices, or remotely lock them; additional features like an app-lock or "camera trap" are reserved for subscribers.
+The free version of Avast Antivirus includes a password manager, however, all other extras, from a firewall to a file shredder, are limited to paying customers.
+The software's mobile app is free and allows you to GPS locate your devices, or remotely lock them - additional features like an app lock or camera trap are reserved for subscribers.

-In terms of live support, free users are definitely reminded of their status: Only paying customers can open support tickets, while everyone else needs to hope that emails they send are answered by kindly support staff.
-On the other hand, the program's support center, with its Academy for Online Threats is so extensive that we really wonder if it's necessary to contact support at all.
+In terms of live support, free users shouldn't expect any favors: Only subscribers can file support tickets, while everyone else needs to hope that emails they send are answered by support staff.
+On the other hand, the program's support center, with its Academy for Online Threats is so extensive that we really wonder if it's necessary to contact Avast's support team at all.

-There are enough things missing from the program to convince free users to cough up for a premium subscription, however, Avast does include the most important features free-of-charge both on mobile devices, and in the desktop app, in a user-friendly package at no cost both for mobile devices and desktops.
+There are enough things missing from the program to convince free users to purchase a premium subscription.
+At the same time, Avast includes the most essential features in a user-friendly package at no cost both for mobile devices and desktops.

 Essential features are free

 Offers a good degree of security